sdorra/airline/guide/annotations/allowed-values.md

 ### Related Annotations

 If there is only one way that a given value may be specified then it may be simpler and more efficient to use the [`@AllowedRawValues`](allowed-raw-values.html) annotation instead.

+For more complex value restrictions a regular expression based restriction using [`@Pattern`](pattern.html) might be appropriate.